 Types of employers varied

-Most organisations and industries employ administration staff, so opportunities exist in a range of areas with a variety of employers.
+Most organisations and industries employ administration staff, so opportunities exist in many areas with a variety of employers.

-Office managers may work for small or large employers.
-In a smaller business the office manager may be the only person in an administration role, while in larger businesses they may be one of several and may oversee staff.
+Office managers may work for small or large employers in a range of different sectors.
+In a smaller business the office manager may be the only person in an administration role, while in larger businesses they may oversee several staff.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)